Dharma Raja: Kathakali playwright and composer

 As the composer of Kathakali Plays (attakadha).
 He set a systematic curriculum for teaching Kathakali.
 Being a good vocalist and scholar in music and dance, he composed excellent Kritis which have enriched Carnatic music.
 He was perhaps the first violinist from the royal family.
 He has to his credit nearly 150 compositions.
+Moreover he is noted to have had a deep friendship with poetess Manorama Thampuratti.
 It was with the advent of the Kathakali plays of Karthika Thirunal that many reforms were brought in Kathakali.
 Changes were implemented in the structure of plays and in their technique to be adopted during presentation.
 Priority was given for sringara padas.
 The rule that each character should enter the stage with sringara padas was introduced by him.
 Kathakali characters must enter by presenting pada in Padi raga.
 All his kathakali plays attained much popularity and fame on account of its technical superiority in stage presentation, variety and vividness of characters and the story.
 He has to his credit seven plays: